 Use Apple Intelligence with Siri on Mac

 Siri is the intelligent assistant that’s built into your Mac to simplify and accelerate everyday tasks.
 With the capabilities of Apple Intelligence,* Siri is more natural, more contextually relevant and more personal to you.
 In addition to using your voice, you can type requests to Siri.
-You can also tap into Siri’s product knowledge to get answers to questions about your Mac and other Apple products.
+You can also tap into Siri’s product knowledge to get answers to questions about your Apple products.
+And with your permission, Siri can tap into the expertise of ChatGPT** when it might be helpful for certain requests.

 Siri also follows along if you stumble over your words while making a request.
 For example, you might say “Siri, set an alarm — hang on no, sorry, I meant a timer for 10 minutes — actually, let’s make that 15.”
 Siri understands what you meant and starts a timer for 15 minutes.